Corona-Trace/coronatrace.org/README.md

-# Marketing Site for CoronaTrace.org
+# Marketing Site for TraceToZero.org

-This project is meant to support the CoronaTrace effort.
+This project is meant to support the TraceToZero effort.
 It was built using [Gridsome](https://gridsome.org) using the [Buefy](https://buefy.org/) component library for the popular [Bulma](https://bulma.io) CSS framework.
 It's currently hosted on Netlify.

 If you have any comments or notice any issues please open up an issue!